Eu Chief Vows New Migrant Help For Italy After Lampedusa Surge

 "We are doing everything possible," Italy's Prime Minister Giorgia Meloni said at a press conference with von der Leyen on Lampedusa.

-It is "the future that Europe wants for itself that is at stake here, because the future of Europe depends on Europe's capacity to face major challenges," added Meloni who has called on Italy's EU partners to take more of the migrant burden.
+It is "the future that Europe wants for itself that is at stake here, because the future of Europe depends on Europe's capacity to face major challenges", Meloni said.

-Migrants rest at a camp in the harbour of the Italian island of Lampedusa, on September 16, 2023.
-(Photo by Zakaria ABDELKAFI / AFP)

 The Italian Red Cross, which runs the overcrowded Lampedmigration centre, said Sunday that 1,500 migrants remained there despite having a capacity for just 400.